 The Positions Report in the organic research tool lets us dig deeper.
 The Organic Search Positions report reveals keywords our competitors are ranking for, how those rankings have changed, as well as additional information about the keyword.

 The filters at the top of the page can help us hone our search.
-For example, we filtered the chart to show results that don’t include the keyword “Kraken”, have a volume between 10k-100k, and a keyword difficulty score of 50-69%.
+For example, we filtered the chart to show results that don’t include the keyword “Kraken”, have a volume between 10k-100k, a keyword difficulty score of 50-69%, and have an “informational” keyword intent.
 Using filters can uncover keywords that might be useful to us in our own SEO strategy.

 Once we have a general sense of how our competitors rank for keywords in our market, we can consider individual keywords we want to target.